uclh-criu/learning-datascience/Instructions/schedule.md

 13:40 | 60       |   4: getting data into R
 14:40 | 60       |   5: data visualisation with ggplot2
 15:40 | 20       |   discussion
+16:00 | 60       |   4pm finish - instructors available for an hour to answer questions

 #### Day 2